 Here, have a look at Netflix’s famous landing page.

-4 pillars of a landing page design
+How to design a good landing page – 4 pillars of landing page design

 A good landing page is the one that gets you the most leads or conversions.
-Netflix’s landing page, for example, is considered to be one of the best because we can quickly tell that the ultimate goal behind the page is to get as many people to sign up to the page as possible.
+Netflix’s landing page, for example, is considered to be one of the best because we can quickly tell that the ultimate goal behind the page is to get as many people to sign up for the page as possible.

 But how can we tell that?